-For the 2015 - 2016 academic year, applications, budgets, and applicable materials for the Community Engagement Grant are due by 11:59PM on each of the following dates:
+For the 2015 - 2016 academic year, applications, budgets, and applicable materials for grants are due by 11:59PM on each of the following dates:

 - For projects taking place in the Spring Semester grant applications are due: Friday, November 13, 2015